aws-samples/aws-do-openfold-inference/README.md

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+Prior to any production deployment, customers should work with their local security teams to evaluate any additional controls

 ## License